 HOW TO FILL PIECES THAT WILL BE CLEAR FINISHED

 Fillers are used on all open grained woods regardless of what type of finish is desired: stain, paint, tinted lacquer, or clear (also known as “bright”).
 Clear finished pieces are the simplest to describe, so let’s start with them.
-But rest assured that this blog will also touch upon how to fill pieces using those other finishes.
+But rest assured, this article will also touch upon how to fill pieces using those other finishes.

 Seal the Wood: Before applying pore filler, lightly seal the entire surface.
 This will help keep the rest of the surface from taking on any of the filler’s color.
 I prefer Target Coatings EM1000 Sanding Sealer reduced 50% with water* for this job.
 It also does a great job of sealing the wood to get it ready to accept whatever other products I’ll be applying, but by adding dyes or UTC (Universal Tinting Colorants), it can also do double-duty as a toning medium.
 How’s that for flexibility?!